Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Background

 \subsection{Quantum Threat Models}

-Two distinct but complementary threat models are relevant when analyzing the quantum risk surface: \begin{itemize} \item \textbf{Harvest Now, Decrypt Later (HTDL):} An adversary records encrypted communications today and stores the ciphertexts.
+Two distinct but complementary threat models are relevant when analyzing the quantum risk surface: \begin{itemize} \item \textbf{Harvest Now, Decrypt Later (HNDL):} An adversary records encrypted communications now and stores the ciphertexts.
 Once a cryptographically relevant quantum computer is available, the adversary uses Shor’s algorithm to recover session keys from DH/ECDH or RSA key exchanges, retroactively decrypting the data.
-This threat model applies directly to protocols such as TLS, IPsec/IKE, SSH, WireGuard, Bluetooth LE, WPA3-SAE, and SUCI in 5G \cite{rfc8446,rfc7296,3gpp-33501}. \item \textbf{Forgery of Digital Signatures and Certificates:} Breaking RSA, ECDSA, or EdDSA allows an adversary to generate valid signatures without knowledge of the private key.
-This enables creation of counterfeit X.509 certificates, falsified JWT or SAML tokens, forged software packages or firmware images, and fraudulent financial or identity transactions \cite{mosca2018}. \end{itemize}
+This threat model applies directly to a great number of public key protocols. \item \textbf{Forgery of Digital Signatures and Certificates:} Breaking RSA, ECDSA, or EdDSA allows an adversary to generate valid signatures without knowledge of the private key, just from the public key.
+This enables creation of counterfeit digital certificates. \end{itemize}